 International networks are very important to all of the top 10- 15 firms in the UK.
 However, it is fair to say that the Big 4’s international networks’ individual member firms tend to be closer than the individual members of the Mid Tier networks.
 For example, the Big 4 firms across the globe, even though they are separate business entities, share the same brand name.

-The partners in the Big 4 firms earn substantially more profits per partner than partners in the Mid Tier firms because they have a higher gearing.
+Partners in the Big 4 firms earn substantially more profits per partner than in the Mid Tier accounting firms because they have a higher gearing.
 This means that there are perhaps 10-20 members of staff to 1 partner in a Big 4 firm, rather than 5-10 members of staff to 1 partner in a Mid Tier firm.
-This is part of the reason why many Mid Tier firms actively differentiate their firm’s services as ‘partner-led’ – that is to say that a client is more likely to be dealing directly with a partner rather than with a manager or director.
+The significant difference in these ratios is the reason why many Mid Tier firms actively differentiate their firm’s services as ‘partner-led.’
+That is to say that a client is more likely to be dealing directly with a partner rather than with a manager or director.

 The Big 4’s higher gearing means that although there are many more Big 4 partners made up in any one year than in a Mid Tier firm, there is also much greater competition for partner opportunities.

-Big 4 or Mid Tier – which do you prefer?
+Mid-tier accounting firms vs big 4 – which do you prefer?

 It’s a case of horses for courses.
 While Big 4 firms are likely to offer more opportunities, challenges, and benefits than most Mid Tier firms (excluding BDO and GT), not to mention that it looks great for the CV, these come at a cost of long hours, greater competition, and some great personal sacrifice.

-While this blog post answers the question ‘what is the difference between a Big 4 and mid-tier firm?’ we do have countless more that aim to help you understand exactly what you are getting into when you go for partner on our website.
-While you’re there, don’t forget to also download your free career kitbag which is packed full of advice to help you progress your career.
+While this blog post answers the question ‘what is the difference between a Big 4 and mid-tier firm?’ we do have many more that aim to help you understand exactly what you are getting into when you decide to aim for partner.